By David Amoruso for Gangsters Inc.

 UPDATE AUGUST 11, 2021: At a court hearing on Monday, August 9, Licciardi made use of her right to remain silent.

-- Check out the Camorra section on Gangsters Inc.
+- Back to the Camorra section on Gangsters Inc.

 Copyright © Gangsters Inc.